Terry enlisted in the U.S. Army at the age of 20. He trained as an infantryman and

 He is active in the Special Operations Warrior Foundation, a member of the Combat

-Infantrymen’s Association, a Life Member of the Veterans of Foreign Wars, and a
+Infantrymen’s Association, the Green Beret Foundation, a Life Member of the Veterans of Foreign Wars, and a

 Life Member of the Military order of the Purple Heart.